Isa Noyola: Early life

 Noyola was born in Houston, Texas, to father Celestino Noyola and mother Anita Noyola (née Del Carmen Gonzales).
 She grew up in California.
 Her roots and family come from Comitán, Chiapas and San Luis Potosí, Mexico.
 Noyola has stated that she began to identify as a feminist after she was shamed as a child for pretending to be Wonder Woman.
 She was born and raised in the evangelical Pentecostal faith, where her parents were pastors and ran a church in the San Francisco Bay area for over 25 years.

-Noyola identifies as a translatina, activist, two-spirit, queer, "jota", "muxerista", and cultural organizer.
+Noyola has described herself as a translatina, activist, two-spirit, queer, "jota", "muxerista", and cultural organizer.